Manage Windows 10 software updates in Intune

 Intune provides the following policy types to manage updates, which you assign to groups of devices:

-Windows 10 update ring: This policy is a collection of settings that configures when Windows 10 updates get installed.
+Update rings for Windows 10 and later: This policy is a collection of settings that configures when Windows 10 updates get installed.

 Update ring policies are supported for devices that run Windows 10 version 1607 or later.

-Windows 10 feature updates (public preview): This policy updates devices to the Windows version you specify, and then freezes the feature set version on those devices.
+Feature updates for Windows 10 and later (public preview): This policy updates devices to the Windows version you specify, and then freezes the feature set version on those devices.
 This version freeze remains in place until you choose to update them to a later Windows version.
 While the feature version remains static, devices can continue to install quality and security updates that are available for their feature version.